-At the time of the measures taken due to the COVID-19 pandemic, an amended protocol can be used.
-In agreement with the PhD candidate, the defence will take place via a skype or a similar online connection.
+At the time of such exceptional circumstances, an amended protocol can be used.
+In agreement with the PhD candidate, the defence will take place via an online connection.
 The private meeting will also take place online.
 A digital beadle will ensure that the protocol is followed as closely as possible and see to it that the opponents are (also) able to discuss with the candidate from a distance.
 The defence will be broadcast live on Wageningen University and Research Media Library (yuja.com) and will remain accessible online to the public on that web page.